 Customers pay online and products are shopped direct to them or to their gift recipients with shipping and handling charges.
 This is intended for friends and family outside Alaska due to the high cost of shipping to Alaska.
 Girls will earn a patch for sending out 12 emails.

 What is Care to Share?

-Customers order product to be donated to Operation Morale Boost.
+Customers order product to be donated to the American Red Cross of Alaska.
 Care to Share product will vary.
-Products will NOT be delivered to the troop.
-It will be donated by the Council.
-Products sold counts toward the girl's recognitions and troop proceeds.
-Girls will earn a patch for selling an item.
+Products will NOT be delivered to the troop; they will be donated by the Council.
+Products sold count toward the girl's recognitions and troop proceeds.
+Girls will earn a patch for selling at least TWO items.